-As part of our commitment to bring new activities, cultural events and entertainment to Wood Green, we have launched a dedicated project to bring vacant land, a car park and buildings in Station Road back to life.
+As part of our commitment to bringing new activities, cultural events and entertainment to Wood Green, we launched a dedicated project to bring vacant land, a car park and buildings in Station Road - an important route that people use to travel between the High Road and Alexandra Palace - back to life.

-With the support of the GLA and LB Haringey, and in partnership with Jan Kattein Architects, Meanwhile Space are unlocking potential and animating a former car park site and adjacent 2 storey office building near Wood Green station.
-This will provide spaces for local people to make the place unique, harness their creativity and grow their business.
-The 5-year project will offer:
+With the support of the Mayor of London and Haringey Council, and in partnership with Jan Kattein Architects, Meanwhile Space are unlocking potential and animating a former car park site and adjacent two storey office building near Wood Green station.
+Blue House Yard creates spaces for local people to harness their creativity and grow their business.

 - Timber “micro-shed” workspaces

 - A new café housed in a double decker bus